 Consent Orders are an easy part of the process if you have a family lawyer take care of the process for you.
-Also the cost is minimal, so it is very worthwhile to have all your T’s crossed and you I’s dotted.
+Also, the cost is minimal, so it is very worthwhile to have all your T’s crossed and your I’s dotted.

 Here are 10 things that you should know about Consent Orders:

 What Are Consent Orders?

 When you have decided to go your separate ways, you may reach an agreement for property a settlement and children issues with your spouse outside the court.
 In that case, you can apply for Consent Orders instead of having to start court proceedings.

 Consent Orders save you time, money and can keep the parties amicable as you don’t have to initiate court proceedings to gain Consent Orders.

 Consent Orders Are Legally Binding